 We also have some further information about support if you are experiencing bullying on our page here.

-Dhiverse offer a range of non-mainstream relationships and sex education (RSE) programmes.
+Dhiverse is a charity based in Cambridge that offers a range of non-mainstream relationships and sex education (RSE) programmes.
 SLIP stands for ‘Sex, the Law, and the Internet & Pornography' SLIP and is an alternative and age appropriate relationships and sex education programme.

 is a law enforcement agency and is there to help keep children and young people safe from sexual abuse and grooming online.
 They help thousands of children and young people every year who have been in a similar situation to you.